ajlasisic/contact_list_app_tests/README.md

 # Contact List App UI and API automation tests

 Welcome to the Contact List App Tests repository!
-This repository contains automated API and UI tests for the Contact List application (https://thinking-tester-contact-list.herokuapp.com/).
+This repository contains automated API and UI tests (Smoke and Regression) for the Contact List application (https://thinking-tester-contact-list.herokuapp.com/).
 It also contains two excel spreadsheets with UI and API test cases (Smoke and Regression) and a bug report.

 ## Table of Contents